acecconi65/AI-REDGIO5.0-E2C-OS-Smart-Data-Enabler/uc2-dc_environmental_monitoring-small_data/README.md

 - input data directly injected into a NiFi pipeline’s processor

 ## Use Case scenario/operation:
 Defined by RFC 8428, SenML is a widely used industry standard because it allows multiple measurements to be grouped into a single package, optimising data weight/payload.
-It uses abbreviated key names to save bytes.
+It uses abbreviated key names to save bytes.<br>
-Strength: International standardisation and interoperability between systems from different manufacturers.
+Strength: International standardisation and interoperability between systems from different manufacturers.<br>
-Typical use: Industrial gateways that send data to cloud platforms (Azure IoT, AWS IoT, MindSphere).
+Typical use: Industrial gateways that send data to cloud platforms (Azure IoT, AWS IoT, MindSphere).<br>

-To simulate data collection at successive time intervals in the SenML standard, the t (Time) field is used.
+To simulate data collection at successive time intervals in the SenML standard, the t (Time) field is used.<br>
 In SenML, if a bt (Base Time) is present, the value of t in each record is added to the bt.
-This allows a historical series to be sent in a single JSON packet very efficiently, using small numbers (offsets) instead of repeating entire timestamps.
+This allows a historical series to be sent in a single JSON packet very efficiently, using small numbers (offsets) instead of repeating entire timestamps.<br>
 In this use case, we simulate a reading every 60 seconds (offset of 60, 120, 180, etc.) for a control unit that monitors temperature and humidity.

 ## IIoT input data shape:
 ```
+[
-[   {"bn": "urn:dev:mac:001122334455:", "bt": 1734643800, "bu": "Cel"},   {"n": "temp", "v": 23.5},   {"n": "hum", "v": 45, "u": "%EL"} ]
+  {"bn": "urn:dev:mac:001122334455:", "bt": 1734643800, "bu": "Cel"},
+  {"n": "temp", "v": 23.5},
+  {"n": "hum", "v": 45, "u": "%EL"}
+]
 ```

 ## IIoT input data description and reference values/range used in the demo: